microsoftgraph/microsoft-graph-docs/api-reference/beta/api/teamstab_delete.md

-# Delete tab from channel
+---title: "Delete tab from channel"description: "Removes (unpins) a tab from the specified channel within a team. "---# Delete tab from channel

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Removes (unpins) a tab from the specified [channel](../resources/channel.md) within a [team](../resources/team.md).

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|